 As we all know, the highway was built and within a couple of decades was being used heavily for transporting cars from central Oregon to the Willamette Valley.
 Heavy trucks had been developed to carry commodities and products and most everyone had a car in their garage.
 It didn’t take long to see how those who imagined the highway were visionaries.
 The highway was quickly becoming overused and plans for a riverside highway, which would become Highway 84, was in the works.

-And so back in 1915 the Columbia River Highway was in construction.
+And so back in 1915 the Historic Columbia River Highway was in construction.
 It would be dedicated a couple years later in 1917, but that didn’t keep people from going out to explore the modern engineering marvel.
 Of course traffic was minimal back then.
 Today we can only imagine a peaceful horseback ride along it’s path to familiar waterfalls along the way, but that’s just what this couple did.

 These photos are some of his personal photos.
-Snapshots into his and his wife Grace’s life.
-In these photos you can see familiar places such as Crown Point, Latourell including the falls and the old arched footbridge that was removed due to obstruction of trucks that needed to pass as well as the recently constructed highway bridge.
+Snapshots into his and his wife Alvida’s life.
+In these photos you can see familiar places along the Historic Columbia River Highway such as Crown Point, Latourell including the falls and the old arched footbridge that was removed due to obstruction of trucks that needed to pass as well as the recently constructed highway bridge.
 Other locations include Bishops Cap and the Sheppards Dell Bridge, as well as Multnomah Falls.
-Grace and Cal take turns posing in the photos with their horse, including one where one of them made their way to the Simon Benson bridge between the upper and lower tier of Multnomah Falls.
+Alvida and Harry take turns posing in the photos with their horse Pat, including one where one of them made their way to the Simon Benson bridge between the upper and lower tier of Multnomah Falls.

 Needless to say a horse ride on the old Historic Columbia River Highway is totally impractical today, but there once was a time.
 I’m certainly glad that Harry and Alvida took the time to document their day in the Scenic Columbia River Gorge.